 • Private Fundraiser Events

-Provide the License Application Supplement with the license application being submitted.
+Provide the Business Registration Application Supplement with the license application being submitted.
 For more information, see the section on documentation requirements.

 The sponsor/host of the event is tasked with providing a list of registered vendors for their event.
 Any vendor that does not register with the sponsor/host as a Special Event Vendor shall not be permitted to participate in the special event.

-Any Special Event Vendor shall be required to obtain a Specialty License General Application, complete the Supplement information, and pay transaction privilege taxes imposed under Chapter 62 of the Chandler Tax Code.
+Any Special Event Vendor shall be required to obtain a Business Registration Application, complete the Supplement information, and pay transaction privilege taxes imposed under Chapter 62 of the Chandler Tax Code.

 According to the Legal Arizona Workers Act (A.R.S.
 41-1080), specific documentation is required to issue a license if your business ownership type is identified as an Individual, Sole Proprietorship, or Husband and Wife business.
 Before your license can be approved, you must provide a copy of a document indicating your presence in the United States is authorized under federal law (if applying as Husband and Wife, both individuals must provide documentation).
 For more information and a list of specific documents allowable, see the license application supplement form.